 According to public records, MILLER, was apprehended by New Orleans Police Department officers after a foot chase where he discarded a firearm and several types of illegal narcotics.

 This case is part of Project Safe Neighborhoods (PSN), a program bringing together all levels of law enforcement and the communities they serve to reduce violent crime and gun violence, and to make our neighborhoods safer for everyone.
 On May 26, 2021, the Department launched a violent crime reduction strategy strengthening PSN based on these core principles: fostering trust and legitimacy in our communities, supporting community-based organizations that help prevent violence from occurring in the first place, setting focused and strategic enforcement priorities, and measuring the results.

-This case was investigated by Agents of the New Orleans Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives and is being prosecuted by Assistant United States Attorney Edward J. Rivera of the Violent Crime Unit.
+This case was investigated by the United States Federal Bureau of Investigation and the New Orleans Police Department.
+The prosecution is being handled by Assistant United States Attorney Maurice E. Landrieu, Jr. of the Narcotics Unit.

 United States Attorney's Office, Eastern District of Louisiana

 Updated August 8, 2023

 Project Safe Neighborhoods